 Professor Wu is a Lead Scientist in the Laboratory of Data Discovery for Health (D²4H) at the Hong Kong Science Park.
 He is the director of HKU's first Massive Open Online Courseware (MOOC) Epidemics which has had more than 30,000 people enrolled since its first launch in 2014.
 He is the director of the Croucher Summer Course Vaccinology for Public Health and Clinical Practice.

 He is a Fellow of the Faculty of Public Health in the UK and a member of the WHO Advisory Committee on Immunization and Vaccines-related Implementation Research (IVIR-AC).
 He is an associate editor of the PLOS Neglected Tropical Diseases and.
 He is a member of the MIT SOLVE Challenge Leadership Group and an SME advisor of MIT Innovation Node.

 Dr Kathy Leung

 Dr Kathy Leung obtained her PhD in mathematical modeling of infectious diseases from The University of Hong Kong (HKU).
-Currently she works at HKU School of Public Health as a Research Assistant Professor.
+Currently she works at HKU School of Public Health as an Assistant Professor.
 She is interested in mathematical modeling of a wide range of diseases such as influenza, MERS, COVID-19, hand-foot-and-mouth disease, HPV, cervical cancer, colorectal cancer and breast cancer.
 She also conducts epidemiological and economic evaluations of intervention strategies, such as HFMD vaccination and cancer screening programs.
 She is one of the core developers of HKU's first Massive Open Online Course (MOOC) Epidemics.
 She is also a co-investigator of Program 1 of the Laboratory of Data Discovery for Health (D²4H) at the Hong Kong Science Park.